11 best things to do in Saint Emilion, France

 By Car

 The Saint Emilion appellation is quite large which means you may prefer to explore some of the vineyards further from the town centre.
 For this, travelling by car will be the best option.
 You can rent cards from Bordeaux airport and Gare Saint Jean, the main train station in Bordeaux.
 I always book rental cars with rentalcars.com.

 Once you’ve picked up your car, follow the N89 Bordeaux to Libourne route to reach Saint Emilion.

-Once in Saint Emilion, you can find free parking at the Gendarmerie (police station).
+When you reach Saint Emilion, you can find free parking at the Gendarmerie (police station).
 However, at busy times such as high season and weekends, this parking is often full so instead, leave your car at the free parking next to the train station.
 There are also several other paid car parks near the collegiate church and Place Bouqueyre.

 Join a tour

+If you’d prefer to let someone else do the planning, then joining a tour of Saint Emilion from Bordeaux might just be the best option for you.
 This full day tour combines sightseeing with wine tasting for a well-rounded experience.
 Covering stops at a chateau near Saint Emilion for wine tasting, you’ll then head to the historic centre to explore the town with a 45-minute guided tour and free time to explore.
 The final stop on your return to Bordeaux is for a final wine tasting in Pomerol including a tour of the cellars and vat house.
 Check dates and prices here.

 If you’d prefer something shorter, this half day Saint Emilion tour from Bordeaux covers a visit to the UNESCO listed historic town, as well as wine tasting at a Grand Cru estate where you can sample some of the region’s finest wines.
 Check availability and prices here.